-- Staff are not to actively engage in business relationships for which they may or will receive a direct or indirect profit or benefit, material or otherwise, from the relationship. - Staff, when unsure of a potential conflict of interest, must consult with the Executive Director or Corporate Compliance Officer
+- Staff is not to actively engage in business relationships for which they may or will receive a direct or indirect profit or benefit, material or otherwise, from the relationship. - Staff, when unsure of a potential conflict of interest, must consult with the Executive Director or Corporate Compliance Officer.

-PTC GUIDELINES, RULES, RESPONSIBILITIES & EXPECTATIONS
+PTC GUIDELINES, RULES, RESPON-SIBILITIES & EXPECTATIONS